 It's all about getting the balance right - a mix of sweet, tangy, and salty.
 Pineapple juice adds a nice sweetness, rice vinegar gives that little sour kick, and brown sugar makes everything taste richer.

 A splash of soy sauce or tamari brings that savoury touch that ties it all together.
-When the balance is just right, you get that classic sweet and sour taste everyone loves.
+When the balance is right you'll taste all three - sweet, sour, and savoury - in every bite.
+Start with the ratios in the recipe and adjust from there based on your own taste.

 If You Enjoyed This Recipe, You Will Love These Too